 The type you have really depends on where the tumor is and the stage of your disease.

 It is these two parameters which determine your chance of a cure.
 It also depends on whether you are fit to have an anaesthetic as well as the procedure itself.

-In most centres, fitness is normally determined by the surgeon and the anaesthetist.
+In most centres, fitness for stomach cancer surgery is normally determined by the surgeon and the anaesthetist.
 In a lot of centres, a pre-assessment clinic is used where certain measurements can be used.